-The Northern Golden Moth
+The Northern Golden Moth Orchid

 The species is listed as Threatened (Endangered) under Victoria’s Flora and Fauna Guarantee Act.
 It’s suffered a catastrophic decline in range and abundance: almost all of the orchid’s habitat has been cleared for farming, or infested with weeds.

-The Robust Greenhood
+The Robust Greenhood Orchid

 Nardoo Hills may be a small reserve, but it certainly holds some surprises.
 The Robust Greenhood was long presumed extinct until it was found on Nardoo Hills in the spring of 2009!
 Before then, the last sighting was in 1941!

 The Stuart Mill Spider-orchid

 It has long petals – white with a reddish brown tip – and a 25cm stem.
-They flower from late August to September and are very tricky to spot.
+It flowers from late August to September and is very tricky to spot.
 The species is listed as Threatened (Endangered) in Victoria.